-Santacon is a non-proﬁt, non-political, non-religious and non-sensical Christmas parade that traditionally takes place in London one Saturday every December (see above for the date of the next one).
-There is no particular reason to dress up in Santa suits, run around, give gifts, sing songs, have strangers sit on our laps, and decide who is naughty or nice.
-But it’s a lot of fun so Santa does it anyway.
-Everyone loves Santa and Santa loves everyone!
+Santacon is a non-proﬁt, non-political, non-religious and non-sensical Christmas parade that traditionally takes place in London one Saturday every December.
+There’s no particular reason to dress up in Santa suits, run around, give gifts, sing songs, have strangers sit on our laps and decide who is naughty or nice.
+But it’s a lot of fun so Santa does it anyway!

-Santacon has no membership and no leader, but it does have customs and traditions, which some Santas have written down here for the benefit of other Santas.
-Please make sure you read them before the day.
+Santacon has no membership and no leader but it does have customs and traditions that Santa has written down for the benefit of other Santas.
+Check ‘em out below, Santa!

 What actually happens on the day?

-At a set time, Santas assemble at four different meeting places in London.
-Details are published here only twenty-four hours beforehand, but the time is usually about 11am and the locations always in central London.
-When assembled, the four groups of Santas each set off on a different route through London, spreading glad tidings, visiting famous landmarks, and enjoying the odd snifter along the way.
-Later, the groups converge into one big festive parade of Santas.
+At a set time before midday, Santas assemble at three different meeting places in central London—exactly where and when is published on the front page only one week beforehand.
+The three groups of Santas each set off on a different route through London, spreading glad tidings, visiting famous landmarks, and enjoying the odd snifter along the way.
+Near the end the groups converge into one big festive parade of Santas.
 Santa flag-bearers lead the way and Santa herders keep Santas on track.
 Lost or late Santas can find out where Santas will be next by checking the Santanav Twitter feeds.

-- Santacon is about spreading goodwill and cheer, not being antisocial.
+- Don’t be THAT Santa.
 Be Jolly!
 Be merry!
-Enjoy the surreal silliness of 1,000 Santas thronging the streets of London.
-But make sure your merriment doesn’t end up causing grief for others.
-Bad behaviour such as leaving litter, acting drunk and climbing on things is the opposite of spreading goodwill, and giving Santacon a bad rep makes it harder to put on in future years.
-Keep an eye on your fellow Santae and if you see a Santa being rowdy, get them to calm down.
+Enjoy the surreal silliness of 1,000 Santas thronging the streets of London!
+But make sure your merriment doesn’t become another’s grief.
+Bad behaviour such as leaving litter and climbing on things is no way to spread goodwill and it gives Santacon a bad rep, which makes it harder to put it on again next year.
+So check yerself, Santa, and check other Santas.
+If you see one getting too rowdy, tell a Santa herder.

 Santa’s Dos and Don’ts

 Don’t throw sprouts.
 Legend has it this was a Santacon tradition, but it caused injuries and left a huge mess.
-See the above Santa Rule about not being antisocial.
+Remember, don’t be THAT Santa!

 Do keep Santa fed and watered.
 Ensure Santa’s belly is lined with a good breakfast, and bring snacks and water for the day.
-There are opportunities to visit shops during the day, but don’t shop too long and get left behind!
+There are plenty of opportunities to visit shops but don’t shop too long and get left behind.
 Tesco Express staff aren’t as fun as Santa.

 Do print off a carol sheet from here or learn them all by heart.
 Singing is part of Santacon.

-Do share the love.
-Bring badges to stick on passers by, and give gifts.
-NAUGHTY gifts for grown ups, like coal and brussels sprouts, and NICE gifts for children, like sweets.
-Big signs and banners with festive slogans will make you a hit with tourists.
-Hand out hug vouchers—people love to hug Santa—and of course bring mistletoe.
+Do spread goodwill.
+Bring badges to stick on passers by and give out gifts: naughty gifts for grown ups, like coal and brussels sprouts, and nice gifts for children, like sweets.
+Big signs with fun, festive slogans will make you popular with tourists.
+Hand out hug vouchers—people love to hug Santa—and of course bring mistletoe!

 Do be sensible about alcohol.
 Babysitting Santa while they vomit in an alley just isn’t Christmas.
-Be responsible for yourself, pace your drinking, and be nice to your fellow Santa.
+Don’t be THAT Santa!
+Be responsible for yourself and watch your fellow Santae.
 Also be sensitive about drinking in public places.
-If you bring your own drink, don’t litter, and bear in mind that some establishments might not let you in, meaning you’ll have to stand outside with the 450 other Santa who did the same thing.
+If you bring your own drink, do not litter, and bear in mind that some establishments might not let you in, meaning you’ll have to stand outside with the other 450 Santa who did the same thing.